 Washington, miraculously, is still both: A great actor who is also a credible action star.
 And he’s maintained that reputation since the Clinton administration.

 Let’s not overstate the case here: Washington’s movies still rarely gross over $100 million domestically, and he’s not quite the box office draw overseas that he is the U.S. But in a summer where mega-stars like Johnny Depp and Will Smith embarrassed themselves with major box office belly flops, there is something to be said for the quiet dependability of Denzel Washington.

-Here are the estimated top 10 box office figures for Friday to Sunday, courtesy of Box Office Mojo:
+Here are the estimated top 10 box office figures for the weekend of Friday, Aug.
+2, 2013, courtesy of Box Office Mojo: